Skip to content

 Why preparation changes everything

 A serious buyer doesn’t pay for what you know; they pay for what they can verify.
-Messy numbers, an operation that depends on the owner, or vague contracts don’t lower the real value of the business — they lower what the buyer is willing to put on the table to get it.
+Messy numbers, an operation that depends on the owner, or vague contracts don’t necessarily destroy the economic value of the business.
+They increase perceived risk, and that risk almost always becomes questions, delays, or pressure on price.

 The most underestimated factor in selling a business in Quebec is time.
 Not the time to negotiate — the time to prepare.
-With 12 to 24 months of upstream work, most Quebec SME owners can significantly transform the quality of their file.
+With 12 to 24 months before going to market, most Quebec SME owners can materially improve the quality of their sale package.
 That’s exactly the time they no longer have when they decide to sell in reaction to an opportunity or a life event.

-The rest of this guide describes the three areas that structure this preparation: financial, operational, and legal.
+The rest of this guide describes the three pillars that structure this preparation: financial, operational, and legal.

 This is the first place a buyer looks.
 Clean numbers build trust.
 Messy numbers raise questions — and doubt.